LCC-CIT/CS233JS-CourseMaterials/Labs/TermProject/CS233JS_ProjectRequirements.md

 - Separate the code that interacts with web page elements from the rest of the code.

-- Include at least one AJAX get request.
+- Include at least one AJAX request (call a web API).

-- Include one or more of the other JS technologies introduced in the course such as: local storage, html canvas, regular expressions, chart.js, google maps API.
+- Include one or more of the other JS technologies introduced in the course such as: local storage, html canvas, regular expressions, chart.js, Google or Azure maps API.

 - Be hosted on citstudent.lanecc.edu.

 - Production code should be transpiled to a version of JavaScript that can be interpreted by modern browsers.

 ## Submission